opentelekomcloud-blueprints/ovpn/README.md

 ### Initial install / configuration

-- You may want to login to the Openvpn host and reboot after the initial installation!
+- Please login to the OpenVPN host and reboot after the initial installation!
-- Please also consider changing/setting a password for the default user ubuntu (and store that safely)!
+- Please change the password for the default user ubuntu (and store that safely)!
+E.g. ```sudo passwd ubuntu```
-- Please consider running this again whenever there are (security) updates available!
+- Please create a reminder to run this step again on regular basis to apply any security updates available at the time!

 ```bash
 ansible-playbook -i otc-backend.ansible_inventory ansible/openvpn.yml \